-- Government is taking measures to address poverty and counter the rising cost of living. - Government is taking steps to unlock massive value for poor households by processing the backlog of title deeds - To ensure water security now and into the future, the Department of Water and Sanitation is leading the process of investing in major infrastructure projects across the country. - One of the greatest obstacles to infrastructure investment is the lack of technical skills and project management capacity.
+- Measures to address poverty and counter the rising cost of living. - Unlock massive value for poor households by processing the backlog of title deeds. - To ensure water security now and into the future, the Department of Water and Sanitation is leading the process of investing in major infrastructure projects across the country. - One of the greatest obstacles to infrastructure investment is the lack of technical skills and project management capacity.